seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 ### SCENE III.
 Rousillon.
 The COUNT's palace.

 *Flourish.
-Enter KING, COUNTESS, LAFEU, and the First French Lord*
+Enter KING, COUNTESS, LAFEU, the two French Lords, with Attendants*

 **KING**
 We lost a jewel of her; and our esteem